-Bright and early next morning they set off again, and paddled steadily until they reached the Cassette Portage, where they had to carry their canoes and their contents more than a quarter of a mile-and very hard work they found it.
-The boys, of course, could not be expected to shoulder one end of a canoe, or a ninety-pound pack, so their part was to carry the guns and ammunition, which gave them each a pretty fair load.
+Bright and early next morning they set off again, and paddled steadily until they reached the Cassette Portage, where they had to carry the canoes and their contents more than a quarter of a mile and very hard work they found it.
+The boys, of course, could not be expected to shoulder one end of the canoe or a ninety pound pack, so their part was to carry the guns and ammunition which gave them each a pretty fair load.
 They were as happy as a pair of larks at midday.
 This active, varied, adventurous mode of life was precisely according to their liking, and they enjoyed every moment of it.

-After the Cassette Portage came a narrow channel full of troublesome rapids, through which the canoes danced in a way that would have been poor fun for a 'tender foot,' but which only tickled the boys' midriff pleasantly, causing them to shout in audacious glee as their barque darted hither and thither through the curling, foaming waves, under the unerring guidance of Akaitchko.
-To these rapids succeeded the Portage d'Embarras, a very short one, and then a little farther on the Little Rock Portage, in the course of which a curious accident happened to the second canoe.
-While it was being carried over the rough, rocky path, the bowman slipped upon a loose stone, and let his burden fall to the ground, with the result that it broke in two as promptly and perfectly as if it were a stick of candy.
+After the Cassette Portage came a narrow channel full of troublesome rapids, through which the canoes danced in a way that would have been poor fun for a "tender foot," but which only tickled the boys' midriff pleasantly, causing them to shout in audacious glee as their bark darted hither and thither through the curling, foaming waves under the unerring guidance of Akaitchko.
+To these rapids succeeded the Portage d'Embarras, a very short one, and then, a little farther on, the Little Rock Portage in the course of which a curious accident happened to the second canoe.
+While it was being carried over the rough rocky path, the bowman slipped upon a loose stone, and let his burden fall to the ground, with the result that it broke in two as promptly and perfectly as if it were a stick of candy.

-'You there!' exclaimed Mr. M'Kenzie, when he saw the catastrophe.
-'What on earth are you men about?'
+"Bless my soul!" exclaimed Mr. McKenzie, when he saw this catastrophe.
+"What on earth are you men about?"

-The one who had stumbled picked himself up, and eyed the broken canoe ruefully.
+The one who had stumbled, picked himself up, and eyed the broken canoe ruefully.

-'Him bad break, sartain.
-But,' with a sudden brightening of his countenance, 'not take long mend him.'
+"Him bad break, sartain.
+But," with a sudden brightening of his countenance, "not take long mend him."

-'Ah ha, you redskin rascal!' cried the factor in pretended anger; 'it's all well enough to talk that way, but you must take better care of my canoes.
-The next man that breaks one, I'll break his head, see if I don't.'
+"Aha! you red-skin rascal," cried the factor in pretended anger.
+"It's all well enough to talk that way, but you must take better care of my canoes.
+The next man that breaks one, I'll break his head, see if I don't."

-The process of repair took only a couple of hours.
-The sundered halves were skilfully sewn together, the join thickly covered with rosin, of which a supply was carried for the purpose, and then, the canoe being made quite as good as before, the journey was resumed.
+The progress of repair took only a couple of hours.
+The sundered halves were skillfully sewn together, the join quickly covered with rosin, of which a supply was carried for the purpose, and then, the canoe being made quite as good as before, the journey was resumed.

-The Mountain Portage was the next, and here they had to toil up the steep sides of a high hill, which they found very hard work, and by the time they got safely down the other side they were all so weary that the factor directed the tents to be pitched for the night, though it was still some hours to sundown.
-So splendid was the view from the summit of the mountain that the boys went back there after supper, and watched the sun sinking out of sight behind the western hills.
+The Mountain Portage was the next, and here they had to toil up the steep sides of a high hill, which they found very hard work; and by the time they got safely down the other side, they were all so weary that the factor directed the tents to be pitched for the night, though it was still some hours to sundown.
+So splendid was the view from the summit of the mountain that the boys went back there after supper, and watched the sun sinking out of sight, behind the western hills.
 At their feet the river broadened out to almost a mile in width, and they could follow its course for a long distance northward.

-'See, Sautloulai, that's the way we'll go to-morrow.
-I wonder how many more of these tiresome portages we've still before us,' said Archie.
+"See, Sawtloulai; that's the way we'll go to-morrow.
+I wonder how many more of these tiresome portages we've still ahead of us?" said Archie.

-'Only two more, father says,' answered Sautloulai.
+"Only two more, father says," answered Sawtloulai.

-'Hurrah! that's good news,' cried Archie; 'for I'm just about sick of portages.'
+"Hurrah! that's good news," said Archie.
+"For I'm just about sick of portages."

-'So am I,' answered the Indian.
-'It's too hard work for me.
-I'd rather run the rapids in the canoe than tote everything overland.'
+"So am I," assented the Indian; "it's too hard work for me.
+I'd rather run the rapids in the canoe than tote everything overland."